TRUST for Industry

 TRUST Application and Onboarding Process

-Test administrator submissions must include:
+Applicant submissions must include:

-- Completed Test Administrator Application Package
+- Complete (with requested documentation) Test Administrator Application Package

 - Signed Memorandum of Agreement (MOA)

-FAA Submission review:
+FAA submission review:

 - MOA countersigned by FAA upon successful completion of all onboarding activities